 As the pine needles fall off the fake trees, as the last of the eggnog is drunk, as the storefront signage is changed, a new year begins.
-Christmas was already a week ago, and now you’re preparing to go back to work or school or your version of regular, post-holiday life.
+Christmas was already a week ago, and now you’re preparing to go back to work, school, or your version of regular, post-holiday life.

 But what if instead of a lofty new goal, you resolve to simply find a new direction?
 Maybe your new direction will get you to your goal much faster than you think.

 2012: A Recap